Azure/azure-powershell/src/KeyVault/KeyVault/help/Invoke-AzKeyVaultKeyOperation.md

 Algorithm : RSA1_5
 ```

 Encrypts string "test" using test-key stored in test-kv.
-The `Result` is Base64 string format.
+The `Result` is encrypted result in Base64 string format.

 ### Example 2: Decrypt encrypted data
 ```powershell